 Muni Fiber in Rural Massachusetts - Community Broadband Bits Podcast 113

 Though much of western Massachusetts has poor access to the Internet, the town of Leverett is in the midst of fiber build that will offer a gigabit to anyone who wants it.
 Peter d'Errico, on the town Select Board, has been part of the project from the start and Chairs the Broadband Committee.
-He joins us for Episode 113 of the Community Broadband [no-glossary]Bits[/no-glossary] podcast.
+He joins us for Episode 113 of the Community Broadband Bits podcast.

-He and I discuss the great need for the project and inaccurate broadband maps that overstate availablility in the region.
+He and I discuss the great need for the project and inaccurate broadband maps that overstate availability in the region.
 We discuss the role of the "municipal light plant" law that gave them the necessary authority to invest in the fiber.
 But more interestingly, we talk about how they have structured the financing and prices for subscribers.
 The network will be repaid both with the revenues from subscribers and a modest bump in the property tax.

 The kicker is that many households will see their taxes increase a little but the amount they spend on telecom will decrease substantially, resulting in more money in their pockets each month.
 We have written about Leverett often over the years, the archive is here.
 Read the Leverett FAQ here.

-This show is 18 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.
+This show is 18 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 Thanks to Waylon Thornton for the music, licensed using Creative Commons.
 The song is "Bronco Romp."

 Peter d'Errico: It certainly is true that if taxes go up in a town that has a democratic form of government like a town meeting, it means that people have decided to do it for themselves.
 No bureaucrat decided to do this and tax them.